neleSuffo/TAAT/Readme.md

 - Click on timeline markers to jump to specific annotations

 ### Annotation File Structure
-- The annotation files are stored in JSON format in the `annotations` folder.
+- The annotation files are stored in JSON format in the `Corresponding Category` folder.
 Each file corresponds to a video and contains the following structure:
   ```json
   {
       "video_name": "example_video.mp4",